 Determining your retirement income needs.

-Determining how much money you need in retirement is a process, and should ideally be part of a comprehensive financial plan.
+Determining how much money you need in retirement is a process called retirement planning, and should ideally be part of a comprehensive financial plan.
 It shouldn’t be a number that you pull out of thin air.

 The process should include looking at your current financial situation and developing an approach based on your goals, time horizon, and risk tolerance.
 The process should take into consideration all your potential sources of retirement income, and also may project what your income would look like each year in retirement.

 We all have our “blue sky” visions of the way retirement should be, yet our futures may unfold in ways we do not predict.
 So, as you think about your “second act,” you may want to consider some life and financial factors that can suddenly arise.